 Canada-Pacific Alliance Joint Declaration on Partnership

-- responsible natural resource development and corporate social responsibility; and
+- responsible natural resource development and corporate social responsibility

 Canada has comprehensive and ambitious free trade agreements with all four Pacific Alliance members.
-Canada also has an important presence in these countries with $42.4 billion of Canadian direct investment abroad (CDIA) in 2015 (approximately 20 percent of the total CDIA in LAC).
-Canada’s total merchandise trade with Pacific Alliance countries reached $46.2 billion in 2015, representing 73.6 percent of Canada’s two-way trade with LAC.
+Canada’s total merchandise trade with Pacific Alliance countries totalled $50.5 billion in 2017, representing 79 per cent of Canada’s two-way trade with Latin America (excluding the Caribbean).
+Canada also has an important presence in these countries with $48.4 billion of Canadian direct investment abroad (CDIA) in 2017, or 68.2 per cent of the total investment abroad for this region.

 - Date Modified: